BloomTech-Labs/frontend-vbb-portal/README.md

 - Session: Represents the template of a slot ( think of this as the cookie cutter you make the cookies (slots) from )

 - Slot: Represents an individual meeting created from the session slot

+## Coding

+Examples of component patterns can be found under examples as can redux folder structure.